powsybl/powsybl-metrix/docs/metrix.md

 - the mapping requirements:
     - a network in IIDM format
     - a time series store (csv)
-    - a mapping groovy script using the [mapping DSL](mapping.md#mapping-dsl)
+    - a mapping Groovy script using the [mapping DSL](mapping.md#mapping-dsl)
 - a Metrix configuration script using the [Metrix configuration DSL](#configuration-dsl)
 - (optional) [contingency script](#contingency-dsl)
 - (optional) [remedial action list](#remedial-actions)

 ## Module configuration

 The module can be configured with the following properties and default values described further below.
 All properties are optional.
-For further information about PowSyBl module configuration please refer to the dedicated [PowSyBl Core Configuration page](inv:powsyblcore:*:*#user/configuration/index)
+For further information about PowSyBl module configuration, please refer to the dedicated [PowSyBl Core Configuration page](inv:powsyblcore:*:*#user/configuration/index)

 ```yaml
 metrix: